 Winner of the Wynn Newhouse Award

 Widener has been subject to inclusion in many public and museum shows worldwide, of particular note, in 2013 at the Hayward Gallery 'Alternative Guide to the Universe', and then 'Secret Universe', a prestigious one-man show at The Hamburger Bahnhof Museum of Contemporary Art in Berlin.
-In 2015 he will be included in another major show at Intuit, entitled 'DRAW', curated by Jan Petry, where his work will shown alongside Henry Darger, Martin Ramirez, Carlo, Nick Blinko, and other luminaries:.
+In 2015 he was included in another major show at Intuit, entitled 'DRAW', curated by Jan Petry, where his work will shown alongside Henry Darger, Martin Ramirez, Carlo, Nick Blinko, and other luminaries.
+George Widener: From the Collection of Victor Keen exhibited at the Sangre de Cristo Arts Center in Pueblo CO from September 2019 to January 2020.